EMacson/EMacson.github.io/README.md

 This is the repo for my [website](https://emacson.github.io).

-It is a basic static website based on the Massively template created by @ajlkn.
+It is based on the Massively template created by @ajlkn.
 Credit for the template is below.